Azad77/pdf-to-word/README.md

 ```
 Visit the app in your browser at http://127.0.0.1:8000/ to test the functionality.

-Usage
+## Usage

-Navigate to the home page of the app.
+1. Navigate to the home page of the app.
-Upload a PDF file that you want to convert.
+2. Upload a PDF file that you want to convert.
-Click the "Convert" button.
+3. Click the **"Convert"** button.
-Once the conversion is complete, the Word document will be available for download.
+4. Once the conversion is complete, the Word document will be available for download.

-Deployment
+## Deployment

-This application can be deployed on platforms such as Render or Railway.
+This application can be deployed on platforms such as **Render** or **Railway**.
 For deployment instructions, please refer to the respective platform's documentation.

-Contributing
+## Contributing

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!

-Steps for contributing:
+### Steps for Contributing:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature (git checkout -b feature-name).
+2. Create a new branch for your feature (`git checkout -b feature-name`).
-Commit your changes (git commit -am 'Add feature').
+3. Commit your changes (`git commit -am 'Add feature'`).
-Push to the branch (git push origin feature-name).
+4. Push to the branch (`git push origin feature-name`).
-Create a new Pull Request.
+5. Create a new Pull Request.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Local Testing

+Visit the app in your browser at `http://127.0.0.1:8000/` to test the functionality.